mleleszi/wctype_prototype/rfc/draft.md

     - alnum: composite, can be defined as alpha && digit
     - graph: composite, can be defined as print && !space
     - digit: in C.UTF8, only ASCII digits are considered digits, can be hardcoded
-    - xdigit: only few possibilites, can be hardcoded
+    - xdigit: only few possibilities, can be hardcoded

 These arrays could be generated at build time and could be included in the binary itself.
 According to my prototype implementation, this would increase the code size by **~46KB**.